Josephchi06/Banking-customer-behavior-and-credit-risk-analysis/README.md

 ## Key Insights

+### Credit Risk:
-1. High-risk customers represented the largest customer segment, indicating elevated credit default exposure and the need for stronger credit monitoring strategies.
+The analysis showed that high-risk customers represented the largest customer segment, suggesting that a significant portion of the bank’s customer base may carry elevated credit default risk.
+This increases the importance of stronger credit monitoring and lending control strategies to reduce potential financial exposure.

+### Customer Balance:
-2. Customer account balances were relatively evenly distributed across account types, suggesting balanced customer engagement across banking products.
+The analysis showed that total account balances were relatively similar across account types, suggesting that customer funds were evenly distributed rather than concentrated in a single banking product.
+This indicates balanced customer engagement across account offerings and may reduce dependency on a single account category for deposit retention.

+### Geographic Risk:
-3. High-risk customers were distributed across multiple cities, indicating that credit risk exposure exists across several operational regions rather than a single concentrated area.
+The analysis revealed that high-risk customers were distributed across multiple cities rather than concentrated in a single location, indicating that credit risk exposure exists across several regions of the bank’s operations.
+However, some cities recorded slightly higher concentrations, suggesting the need for closer regional risk monitoring and targeted financial strategies.

+### Financial Exposure:
-4. A small group of customers showed loan amounts exceeding their account balances, indicating elevated financial exposure and increased lending risk.
+The analysis identified a small group of customers whose total loan amounts exceeded their account balances, indicating elevated financial exposure and increased lending risk for the bank.
+These customers may present higher repayment vulnerability, making continuous exposure monitoring and stricter credit control measures essential.

 ------

 ## Recommendations

+### Credit Risk:
-1. The bank should strengthen credit risk assessment and customer monitoring strategies for high-risk customer groups in order to reduce potential loan default exposure and improve overall lending stability.
+The bank should strengthen credit risk assessment and customer monitoring strategies for high-risk customer groups in order to reduce potential loan default exposure and improve overall lending stability.

+### Exposure Monitoring:
-2. The bank should implement continuous monitoring procedures for customers whose loan amounts exceed their account balances in order to reduce financial exposure risk and improve lending control efficiency.
+The bank should implement continuous monitoring procedures for customers whose loan amounts exceed their account balances in order to reduce financial exposure risk and improve lending control efficiency.

+### Geographic Risk:
-3. The bank should strengthen regional risk monitoring in cities with higher concentrations of high-risk customers in order to support targeted financial strategies and improve overall credit risk management across different operational regions.
+The bank should strengthen regional risk monitoring in cities with higher concentrations of high-risk customers in order to support targeted financial strategies and improve overall credit risk management across different operational regions.

 ---